jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/rockchip.md

 :::note

-- Unlike NVIDIA NVENC, there is no concurrent encoding sessions limit on Rockchip VPU.
+- Unlike NVIDIA NVENC, there is no concurrent encoding session limit on Rockchip VPU.

 - RKMPP support headless server on Linux, which means a connected monitor is not required.